creativecreatorormaybenot/clock/README.md

 * Find better colors for some of the stuff in vibrant dark.

+* Create an automated customization flow.

-* Reconsider ball.
+* Ball options:

   + https://api.flutter.dev/flutter/physics/physics-library.html

-  + Ball from small to big.
+  + From small to big.

-  + Potentially lower the analog clock to show the whole ball all the time.

-    - Check if being able to see the ball completely all the time is really the correct thing to do.

-* Create an automated customization flow.

 <hr>